 Changes in the Practice:

 In order for you to be best served it is important to actually be SEEN.
 Homeopaths are trained to visually assess a patient’s physical symptoms; skin colour being flushed or pallor, physical and mental energy, congestive quality of discharges, sensitivities, modalities, etc. Many times it is the remedy that is given in the acute stage which can determine the remedy given in the chronic state.
 Although it may not be easy to come in to the office when you, or your child, are not well, it becomes pure guess work trying to put together a symptom picture over the telephone.
 Without a complete picture the remedy suggested over the phone may not cover the full sickness picture.
 Colds and flu that are not properly attended to may develop into bronchitis, or pneumonia; earaches into infections.
 Experience in the clinic shows that the very best treatment is when you can see, hear, and touch.
-Therefore, if it is impossible for you to come to the office, I AM AVAILABLE FOR HOUSE CALLS.

 An old folks remedy now back in favour with the establishment: Chicken Soup, the “Jewish penicillin”.
 A scientific study was conducted to test the efficacy of chicken soup and the results proved positive.
 However, there are still some skeptics who think that it’s just an old wives’ tale that chicken soup could really be good medicine.
 They’ve probably been retained by the pharmaceutical companies.
 Read the CBC article.
 Read the published study.
 Read about the most effective soups.
 Here is an interesting observation about birds, homeopathically, I mean: Oscillococcinum, and Homeocoksinum, homeopathic flu remedies, are actually Anas Barbariae, made from the heart and liver of a duck.